ynput/ayon-documentation/website/docs/addon_version_control_admin_get_started.md

 Profiles could be used to limit which published products should be committed to Perforce.

-As Perforce controlled product doesn't contain version name directly in its name nor path, additional AYON template must be configured in Project's Anatomy > Templates.
+As Perforce controls the product which doesn't contain version name directly in its name nor path, additional AYON template must be configured in Project's Anatomy > Templates.

 New template must follow [Hero template](artist_concepts.md#hero-version) approach,